groundhoggwp/groundhogg/README.txt

 * We track EVERYTHING in the CRM!
 * Granular details of how your site is performing.
 * See open rates, click through rates and conversions at a glance.
-* Detailed results from your funnels and broadcast emails.
+* Detailed results from your flows and broadcast emails.
 * Integrate with Ecommerce to see revenue from your marketing.
 * Learn more about your audience with demographic reporting.
-* See which funnels/emails are under-performing.
+* See which flows/emails are under-performing.

 **Use campaigns to make comparing reporting results easier**